The Neighbors: Income

 conditions and character of a neighborhood.

-The neighbors in the City Center neighborhood in Meridian are middle-income, making it a moderate income neighborhood.
+The neighbors in the City Center neighborhood in Meridian are lower-middle income, making it a below average income neighborhood.

 living in this neighborhood are living below the federal poverty line, which